prash813/microcloud-demo/microcloud-demo-setup.md

 # Microcloud setup

 ## Requirements
-  - Minimum Three nodes I used two xilinx boards kv260 and one mediatek board they were all running UC22 image.
+  - Minimum Three nodes(machines) are required.
+I used two xilinx boards kv260 and one mediatek board they were all running UC22 images(board specific images).
   - Need two separate network interfaces on each board .
 These interfaces need not be physical they can be virtual interfaces.
   - One interface will act as management interface.
-This is how nodes communicate at the beginning to form the cluser.
+This is used by nodes to communicate at the beginning to form the cluser.
   - Second inetrface will be used for microcloud's internal traffic and it is required that  this interface of every node (that want to be part of cluster)  to be connected to gateway.
 There should not be dhcp server in this network.
 This is called as **uplink network**. and it is L2 network per se.
   - Each node can have a disk for local storage. ::zfs .
   - Each node need to have a disk if you want to have distributed storage. ::ceph .
-  - Please ensure that all your nodes will have distinct hostnames .
+  - Please ensure that all your nodes have distinct hostnames .

-## Cleaning Up previous microcloud setup related snaps
+## Cleaning Up old installation of microcloud related snaps
 **Note-:**
-This is also the  most common thing reuqired currently to handle any kind of error during microcloud setup.
+This is also the  most common thing reuqired(currently) to handle any kind of error during microcloud setup.

 ```